AlphaSlayer1964/kemono-dl/README.md

 If the site changes the script might break.
 Just notieced some files can be none kemono hosted so they probably won't downlaod (example youtube links) Also noticed some "download able files" are not even real files so will need to look into that???

+TO DO:
+Instead of skipping files based on if a file of the same name exists change to be based on a log file with all saved posts id's recoreded in it.
+Intigrate youtube-dl for downloading videos?
+Create a links.txt file to hold all embeded links in content section.